 Contributions are set by law.
 Member contributions are required at 9.5% of base pay.
-Employer contributions are required at a maximum of 19.675% of covered payroll for the years ended September 30, 2000 and 1999.
+Employer contributions are required at 18.6% and 19.675% of covered payroll for the years ended September 30, 2001 and 2000, respectively.

 Retirement, Disability and Survivor Benefits